This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Vegetable cooking spray #

-Propellants present in organic cooking sprays would be a food additive and needs to be listed in Table 6.3 – Ingredients classified as food additives.
+Propellants present in organic cooking sprays would be a food additive and need to be listed in Table 6.3 – Ingredients classified as food additives.

-What are the requirements for a non-organic vegetable cooking spray (when organic oil is not commercially available (per Tables 6.3 and 6.5 Vegetable oil listings), including the propellant, used to coat baking trays as a release agent during organic preparation?
-(528.2) 6 December, 2021
+What are the requirements for a non-organic vegetable cooking spray when organic oil is not commercially available (per Tables 6.3 and 6.5 Vegetable oil listings), including the propellant, used to coat baking trays as a release agent during organic preparation?
+(528.2)

-Non-organic cooking sprays used to coat surfaces during preparation, leaving negligible amounts on the organic product, are classified as incidental additive 32-310 3.35.
-The agricultural components (and not the propellant) need to be listed in Tables 6.3, 6.4 or 6.5, per 32.310 8.1.2 c).
+Non-organic cooking sprays used to coat surfaces during preparation, leaving negligible amounts on the organic product, are classified as an “incidental additive” as defined in CAN/CGSB-32-310 3.
+The agricultural components (and not the propellant) need to be listed in Tables 6.3, 6.4 or 6.5, per CAN/CGSB-32.310 8.1.2 c)).

 Potassium bisulphite in wine production #